Virginia (SA)

 Table Chart PROFILE FAQ

-The average construction cost value for new homes is $356,000, slightly above the regional average, suggesting a focus on quality developments.
-This financial year, Virginia has registered $22.1 million in commercial approvals, indicating balanced commercial development activity.
-Compared to Greater Adelaide, Virginia has 125.0% more development activity per person, offering buyers greater choice and reflecting robust developer interest.
-New building activity comprises 97.0% standalone homes and 3.0% attached dwellings, preserving the area's low density nature while attracting space-seeking buyers.
-There are approximately 24 people per dwelling approval in Virginia, suggesting an expanding market.
+This indicates a balanced supply and demand market, supporting stable conditions.
+The average construction cost value of new homes was $356,000, slightly above the regional average, suggesting focus on quality developments.
+In FY-26, $22.1 million in commercial approvals have been registered, indicating balanced commercial development activity.
+Compared to Greater Adelaide, Virginia has 124.0% more development activity per person, offering buyers greater choice and reflecting robust developer interest.
+New building activity consists of 97.0% standalone homes and 3.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers.

-Population forecasts indicate Virginia will gain 2,197 residents by 2041.
-Given current development patterns, new housing supply should readily meet demand, providing good conditions for buyers and potentially facilitating population growth beyond current projections.
+There are approximately 22 people per dwelling approval in Virginia, indicating an expanding market.
+Population forecasts suggest Virginia will gain 527 residents by 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development